Nantawat6510545543/EEGAnalysis-Platform-for-Prestimulus-EEG-Based-Behavioral-Prediction/README.md

 For the first build, it might take at least 40 minutes or more to install.

-After running, the backend will be available at: http://localhost:8000
+After running, the web application will be available at: http://localhost:3000 and the backend at: http://localhost:8000

 ---